mamonu/oldsynth_patchmutator/README.md

 By providing "good" examples of patches and mutating/evolve/modify them new patches that are probably good will be created.

 In order to not duplicate effort initially a c++ program is converting the dx7 binary patch  bank format to text will be used.
+This was created by Ted Felix (for more info have a look here -> http://tedfelix.com/yamaha-dx7/index.html)

 Once patches are in textual format the rest of the work will be done with
 * pandas   (data munging powerhouse)